 “Taking school and approaching it as a job I think personally helps.
-I don’t really see my extracurricular involvement as work; I see it as my down time, time to do things I thoroughly enjoy,” she said.
-“I’m able find a good balance.
+I don’t really see my extracurricular involvement as work; I see it as my downtime, time to do things I thoroughly enjoy,” she said.
+“I’m able to find a good balance.
 With my jobs, they know I have school, and my bosses are very supportive.
 I also schedule my classes so I can do my job and I can have time for extracurricular activities.”

 Carr said the “Temple spirit” has been something she’s truly enjoyed about her Temple experience.

 “I love the Temple spirit, the school pride.
 It’s amazing.
 I also make sure to show my school spirit,” she said.
 “In the Fox School, there is such professionalism.
 So, it’s a balance of having fun and also having that professional student experience.”

 Right after graduation, Carr said, she will be continuing at Temple Ambler throughout the summer as an Owl Ambassador in addition to continuing to work at Design Space Inpharmatics.

 “I’m really taking the summer to look more for a job that I really want,” she said.
 “I want to continue to do a lot more research on what specific area of business management I want to pursue.”